adrianlkc112/StackExchangeUsers/README.md

 * Display up to 20 users alphabetically and show their reputation and username.
 * When tapped, open a new Activity to display more information (e.g. Profile Image, Badges, Location, Age etc.) about the user.

+## Code
+* Using Kotlin
+* API request and handling with Retrofit2 & RxJava2
+* Load profile image using Picasso
+* Display Local DateTime with ThreeTenAbp
 * Minimum Android API 19
+* UI Test with Espresso